-GSTR-3B is a summary return to be filed by a registered dealer on a monthly basis.
-It is a summary of the total outward supplies and total inward supplies made during the month.
+GSTR 3B is a monthly return that businesses must file with the Goods and Services Tax Network (GSTN).
+It is a summary of the total outward supplies and total inward supplies made during the previous month.
 The taxpayer need not report invoice level information in this GST Return.
+Further, before filing this return on GST Portal, the registered dealer must make the payment of tax based on GST charged on outward supplies and Input Tax Credit availed on inward supplies.

 - GSTIN i.e. GST Identification Number of the taxpayer